 IFRS 10 builds on existing principles by identifying the concept of control as the determining factor in whether an entity should be included within the consolidated financial statements of the parent company.
 The standard provides additional guidance to assist in the determination of control where this is difficult to assess.
-The Company is yet to assess the full impact of IFRS 10 and will adopt the standard for the accounting period beginning on April 1, 2013.
+The Company adopted IFRS 10 for the accounting period beginning on April 1, 2013.